Raphidocelis subcapitata

 Raphidocelis subcapitata, formerly known as Selenastrum capricornutum and Pseudokirchneriella subcapitata is a microalga.
 This microalga presents a curved and twisted appearance like a sickle.
-The cells are normally presented in a solitary form.
-It has a length between 8 and 14 μm, and a width between 2 and 3 μm.
-It is commonly used as a bioindicator species to assess the levels of nutrients or toxic substances in freshwater environments.
+The cells are normally presented in a solitary form in culture, although it may also be present in small colonies.
+It has a length between 7 and 15 μm, and a width between 1.2 and 3 μm.
+A single chloroplast is present, filling nearly the entire cell; it lacks a pyrenoid.
+It is commonly used as a bioindicator species to assess the levels of nutrients or toxic substances in fresh water environments.
 This species is quite sensitive to the presence of toxic substances including metals and has a ubiquitous distribution, so is broadly used in ecotoxicology.
-This species has been found to be more competitive than Chara vulgaris at low sodium chloride concentrations, but C. vulgaris was more competitive under salt stress.
+This species has been found to be more competitive than Chlorella vulgaris at low sodium chloride concentrations, but C. vulgaris was more competitive under salt stress.